 Larry Mietus is an experienced business consultant, speaker, author, and educator with expertise in sales and marketing strategy.

 He is the author of We Tried That Once and the CEO of Speaking of Strategy.
-Larry’s background includes working with a range of businesses, from small local companies to international enterprises.
+His background includes working with a range of businesses, including everything from small local companies to international enterprises.
 He regularly contributes to LinkedIn and business blogs and is a frequent speaker at various professional events.

 Highlights to Help You with Small Effort Big Success